WhiteLab/crispr_donor_pipe/README.md

 Arguments:
     &lt;config&gt;    json formatted config file with refs and tool locations
     &lt;list&gt;      list of refSeq IDs, one per line
-    <LR_len>    length of left reverse sequence primer to try
+    &lt;LR_len&gt;    length of left reverse sequence primer to try
-    <RF_len>    length of right forward sequence primer to try
+    &lt;RF_len&gt;    length of right forward sequence primer to try
-    <min>       min length to use when trying to find an alternative primer
+    &lt;min&gt;       min length to use when trying to find an alternative primer
-    <max>       max length to use when trying to find an alternative primer
+    &lt;max&gt;       max length to use when trying to find an alternative primer

 Options:
     -h --help